ids/cluster-builder/docs/README_CoreOS.md

 ## General Setup

 It isn't fully automated yet... only partially.
 But given that the entire stack is self updating and managed by the CoreOS team, soon to be RedHat, the need to re-deploy a cluster a significant number of times seems unlikely.
-Once you get the layout right, it will likely have a long shelf life (unlike some whale based distros).
+Once the layout is right, it will likely have a long shelf life (unlike some whale based distros).

 It is designed to work with the free ESXi hypervisors and doesn't use any vSphere features.